Removals Luxembourg

 Careful packing is essential to protect your belongings during transport.
 Here are some tips:

-- Sturdy boxes: Use boxes of different sizes, reinforced for heavy items.
+- Sturdy Boxes: Use boxes of different sizes, reinforced for heavy items.

-- Protective materials: Wrap fragile items in bubble wrap, packing paper, and other protective materials.
+- Protective Materials: Wrap fragile items in bubble wrap, packing paper, and other protective materials.

-- Detailed inventory: Create an inventory of all your belongings, with photos and descriptions.
+- Detailed Inventory: Create an inventory of all your belongings, with photos and descriptions.
 This will be useful for insurance and customs.

-- Valuables: Carry valuables (jewelry, important documents) with you in your hand luggage.
+- Valuables: Carry valuables (jewelry, important documents) with you, in your hand luggage.

 5. Vehicle Transport